bcgov/digital_marketplace/docs/helm-deploy.md

 These templates create the `digital-marketplace-deployer` service account in the Openshift cluster.
 This is the account token used for `OPENSHIFT_TOKEN`.
 Found in Openshift gui when logged in as an admin under `User Management` -> `Service Accounts`.

 ### networkPolicies
 These create the network policies `digital-marketplace-allow-route-ingress` and `digital-marketplace-allow-same-namespace`.
 These allow any pods with a `service` and a `route` to accept traffic from the Openshift router pods, allowing them to be reached from outside the cluster.
-Found in Openshift gui when logged in as an admin under `Networking` -> `NetowrkPolicies`.
+Found in Openshift gui when logged in as an admin under `Networking` -> `NetworkPolicies`.

 ### routes
 Sets up the `route` to redirect to the namespace url.
 Found in Openshift gui when logged in as an admin under `Networking` -> `Routes`.